reasonml/ReasonNativeProject/README.md

 > known issue where `atom` has problems loading, but you can fix it easily by
 > commenting out any part in your `bashrc` that sources opam environments.
 We
 > will come up with a long term solution at some point.

+> Note: On MacOS, `emacs` may refer to the system emacs, which is often not
+> the variant you've installed.
+To open standard emacs for example, run `npm
+> run env -- open -a Emacs`

 ##### Using Global Paths